shaik1002/biggitlabbomb/doc/ci/components/index.md

 For an introduction and hands-on examples, see [Efficient DevSecOps workflows with reusable CI/CD components](https://www.youtube.com/watch?v=-yvfSFKAgbA).
 <!-- Video published on 2024-01-22.
 DRI: Developer Relations, https://gitlab.com/groups/gitlab-com/marketing/developer-relations/-/epics/399 -->

-For common questions and additional support, see the [FAQ: GitLab CI/CD Catalog](https://about.gitlab.com/blog/2024/08/01/faq-gitlab-ci-cd-catalog/) blog post.

 ## Component project

 > - The maximum number of components per project [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/436565) from 10 to 30 in GitLab 16.9.